daxoron/daxoron/README.md

 # 👋 Hello I'm Anish!
 - Handle @daxoron Across All Coding Platforms
-- I'm A Sport Programmer and a Web Developer.
+- I'm A Sport Programmer and Web Developer.
-- I'm experienced in C/C++, HTML5, CSS3, JavaScript .
+- I'm Experienced in C/C++, HTML5, CSS3, JavaScript .
 Moreover in Bash, VCS, Python and Bootstrap.
 - I'm 21 and have Intermediate Level of Experience in Mentioned Technologies.
 - You Can Reach Me on Email : daxoron.dev@gmail.com